bousqi/retrosmc/README.md

-# retrosmc by mcobit
+# retrosmc by mcobit (updated by Bousqi)

-Easy script to get RetroPie installed alongside OSMC
+Easy script to get RetroPie installed alongside KODI on bare raspbian lite

 This contains work from the RetroPie project as well as some open source libraries and binaries like SDL1.2/2 etc.
 Also this is an **alpha release** right now.
 So I am not responsible for anything you do with this to your system.